Explore The Possibility To Upgrade Your House COMFORTABLY!

 The Public Housing Scheme (PHS) enables CPF members to use their CPF Ordinary Account savings to buy new or resale HDB flats.

-All CPF members (SC / SPR) who are eligible to buy a new or resale HDB flat are eligible to use their CPF savings under the Public Housing Scheme.
+All CPF members (SC / SPR) who are eligible to buy a new or resale HDB flat are eligible to use their CPF savings to finance it.
+This ruling is under the Public Housing Scheme.
 You have to be insured under the Home Protection Scheme or mortgage insurance when you use CPF for the monthly instalment of your housing loan.

 Is There A Limit For CPF Public Housing Scheme (PHS)?

-CPF is essentially for your retirement.
+CPF is primarily for your retirement.
 The more you use for the property, the less you may have for retirement.
-To ensure you have enough savings for your retirement, there is a limit on the amount of CPF savings you can use for your housing.
+How to ensure you have enough savings for your retirement?
+The authority has to set a limit on the amount of CPF savings you can use for your housing.

 Can I Use My CPF To Buy More Than One Property?